-- Ask questions by sending your instructor an email. - Send your instructor a photo of your work so she can see what you are doing. - Log into one of the Zoom online student hours advertised by your instructor. - Watch for email information about remote help offered through the Learning Center.
+- Ask questions by sending your instructor an email. - Send your instructor a photo of your work so she can see what you are doing. - Request a Zoom meeting with your instructor and you can get your questions answered.
+These Zoom meetings can be five minutes or half an hour but it is the most efficient way to get help, so please seek your instructor when you need help. - There is remote math help through the Learning Center and linked in Moodle.